 We identified a possible hostile aircraft, coming straight toward us.

-I was in control of Canadian destroyer in the Adriatic Sea during the Baltic conflict when we identified a possible hostile aircraft, coming straight toward us.
+I was in control of a Canadian destroyer in the Adriatic Sea during the Baltic conflict when we identified a possible hostile aircraft, coming straight toward us.
 I had to make an instant decision to fire, or not.
 The crew had fingers on buttons, waiting for my command, but something felt wrong, so I let it go.
 I made the right decision because it turned out to be a friendly commercial aircraft.
 If I had said “Kill” we would have shot the aircraft down within seconds and I would have had a different career path.
 A military leadership career teaches you to make these fast life-altering decisions, under tremendous pressure.
-It’s not as simple as just making a decision though, as it draws on an intimate understanding of your trade/profession.
+It is not as simple as just making a decision though, as it draws on an intimate understanding of your trade/profession.

 In my job today as CEO of the Ottawa Commissionaires, nothing is ever that urgent.

 You are born a leader.
 Leaders can not be made.

 I always knew I was a leader.
 I was a hockey coach at 12 years old – coaching kids my own age on outdoor rinks.
 I can’t claim I was a great coach at first; I think I became a good one.
 In my last year of high school, I dropped out to play hockey.
 That summer, one of my dad’s friends said they were opening a new school and he asked me to come back and join the school council.
 I guess I was flattered and I ended up becoming the school president.